sejoonkimmm/Car-instrument/docs/Architecture.md

 <img src="./imgs/DES01_Instrument_Cluster_wiring.png" width="70%" height="70%">

-## High-level Data Flow Illustration
+## High-level Data Flow Explanation

-Below is a summarization of how we programmed the Outputs received from the LM393 Speed Sensor into our Piracer's Instrument Cluster:
+Below is a High-level explanation summarizing how we programmed the Outputs received from the LM393 Speed Sensor into our Piracer's Instrument Cluster:

 - The LM393 Speed Sensor sends out a HIGH Digital Output each time its Wheel rotates past a Hole.
 There are 20 Holes on its Wheel which means 20 HIGH